A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Discussion

-In summary, \texttt{BayesPIM} brings a flexible, Bayesian approach to handling latent prevalence and imperfect test sensitivity in screening and surveillance data.
-By incorporating informative priors, assessing model fit through both parametric and non-parametric approaches, and demonstrating robust performance under realistic conditions, \texttt{BayesPIM} enables more accurate, data-driven, and ultimately patient-centered screening strategies.
+In conclusion, \texttt{BayesPIM} brings a flexible, Bayesian approach to handling latent prevalence and imperfect test sensitivity in screening and surveillance data.
+By incorporating informative priors, assessing model fit through both parametric and non-parametric approaches, and demonstrating robust performance under realistic conditions, \texttt{BayesPIM} enables more accurate, data-driven, and ultimately patient-centred screening strategies.